Population (2010)

 Where to Eat and Drink

-The Bean Counter Coffeehouse (212 Jefferson; 319.850.1939) is another good option for coffee and locally-made snacks (or panini), especially if you’d like to hang out for a while.
+The Bean Counter Coffeehouse (212 Jefferson; 319.850.1939) is a good option for coffee and locally made snacks (or panini), especially if you’d like to hang out for a while.
 The interior is cozy and inviting with plenty of room.

 For classic diner fare in a cozy setting, grab a counter seat at Jerry’s Main Lunch (501 S. Main St.; 319.752.3750), which has been pleasing Burlingtonians since 1946.